erinmr/erins_website/content/talk/NASEM Better Science /index.md

 date: "2021-12-17T09:20:00-07:00"
 date_end: "2021-12-17T09:50:00-07:00"
 draft: false
-event: NASEM Joint Mapping Sciences Committee and the Geographical Sciences Committee Workshop (2021)
+event: Fall Meeting of the NASEM Mapping Sciences Committee and the Geographical Sciences Committee (2021)
 event_url: https://www.nationalacademies.org/event/12-08-2021/accelerating-the-analysis-of-geographic-change
 excerpt: Julie and I co-presented this talk on the Openscapes approach and how it can further geospatial data interoperability.
 featured: true